 Importantly, even a new hotel construction project should budget for an FF&E reserve for the property’s lifespan.
-Helpfully, the reserve fund ensures you will have enough liquidity should you suffer unexpected replacement costs.
-Usually, the FF&E reserve is set to a percentage of gross revenues.
+The reserve fund ensures you will have enough liquidity should you suffer unexpected replacement costs.
+The FF&E reserve is usually set to a percentage of gross revenues.

 Unsurprisingly, property owners might want a smaller reserve, while property operators and lenders want a larger reserve.
 Unfortunately, an underfunded FF&E reserve can lead to deteriorating facilities that can hurt the hotel brand.

 Depreciation of FF&E

 As mentioned above, businesses depreciate FF&E items over their useful lifetimes.
 Not surprisingly, the IRS provides detailed recommendations for the depreciation period of most assets, including FF&E. However, the depreciation lifetime does not necessarily match the actual useful life of an asset.
-Rather, many assets continue to function well beyond their depreciation periods.
+Many assets continue to function well beyond their depreciation periods.

-You typically use straight-line depreciation with FF&E. To explain, “straight-line” means that you deduct the value of the asset in equal annual installments.
-In addition, you assign a salvage value to the asset, and depreciate down to that value.
+You typically use straight-line depreciation with FF&E. “Straight-line” means that you deduct the value of the asset in equal annual installments.
+You assign a salvage value to the asset, and depreciate down to that value.

 Example of FF&E Depreciation

 The second decade of the 21st century saw a steady increase in FF&E procurement.
-Not surprisingly, the strong demand for FF&E caused higher prices over the period.
+Unsurprisingly, the strong demand for FF&E caused higher prices over the period.
 Hotels bear the brunt of these increased costs, so let’s concentrate on this property type.
-Logically, hotels budget their “costs per key”, i.e., by each separate bookable room in the hotel.
-Importantly, hotel accountants must clarify what falls under cost per key for FF&E items.
-As you’d expect, you need this clearly defined to establish your FF&E budget.
-For example, you might classify FF&E cost per key as all FF&E behind the guestroom door.
-Others might exclude the FF&E in bathrooms or include the corridor FF&E.

 This question affects whether you capitalize or expense these costs.
 That is, if you include them with FF&E, you must capitalize them (add them to book value).
-Then, you depreciate the soft costs along with the FF&E purchase costs.
+Then you depreciate the soft costs along with the FF&E purchase costs.
 Alternatively, if you segregate the soft costs, you can immediately expense most or all of them.

 FF&E vs OS&E

 Business owners prefer expensing because they recover their costs in one year rather than over the depreciation period.
 That’s why some might classify items like ice machines, beds, TVs and makeup mirrors as OS&E. However, most hoteliers classify these items as FF&E.

 Once you’ve worked out the budget details, you most likely will hire an FF&E firm to procure your FF&E items.
 However, what if you hire different firms for FF&E and OS&E procurement?
 Ominously, the danger is that you’ll leave off equipment or handle it twice.

 For example, suppose three different FF&E firms suggest three distinct brands of desks.
 The production-run price from each desk manufacturer can vary wildly from the one-off price.
 You must decide whether you want to spend money on the fanciest desk.
-That’s because you might prefer to procure a less high-end desk and use the savings elsewhere.
+You might prefer to procure a less high-end desk and use the savings elsewhere.

 Remember, accountants are bean counters.
 They must know the sales tax rules in your state, as well as tax on freight and fees.
 Confusingly, 5 states do not tax freight while 31 states do.
 However, 14 states don’t tax freight if it goes through a third-party logistics firm.
 In addition, your procurement manager must also work closely with the FF&E firm to enforce timely deliveries.